jaepass/commercejs-react-functional/README.md

 **Note**
 - This app is built using [Commerce.js](https://commercejs.com/) v2 SDK

-## Overview
+## Requirements

-This README will guide you in getting up and running with a this project.## Prerequisites
+What you will need to start this project:

-- IDE or code editor of your choice
+- An IDE or code editor
-- Node (v8.2.0 or higher)
+- NodeJS, at least v8
-- NPM or Yarn
+- npm or yarn
 - Chec CLI `yarn global add @chec/cli`
+- React devtools (recommended)

 ## Setup

-### Create a Chec account.
+### Create a Chec account (optional).

+This section is optional and if only you prefer to set up the store with your own product data.
 Now that you’ve installed Chec CLI globally, you will be able to access the list of `chec [COMMANDS]`, one of which is registering for a Chec account.
 Let’s go ahead and get that set up!

 ```bash
 # Open the Chec registration page in your browser